NEUBIAS/training-resources/_modules/binarization.md

   - "Describe the relationship between an intensity image and a derived binary image"
   - "Apply a threshold to distinguish foreground and background pixels"
 motivation: |
-  Typically, to detect objects or specific regions in images, one starts distinguish so-called background pixels, which do not contain objects or interesting regions, from foreground pixels, which mark the areas of interest.
+  One strategy to detect objects or specific regions in images is to first distinguish so-called background pixels, which do not contain objects or interesting regions,  from foreground pixels, which mark the areas of interest.
   This process is called **two class semantic segmentation** and is often referred to as **image binarization**.
   The foreground regions can then be further processed, e.g to detect objects or perform intensity measurements.